smartdata-analysis-and-statistics/metamisc/README.md

 - The Netherlands Organisation for Health Research and Development (grant 91617050).
 - The European Union’s Horizon 2020 research and innovation programme under ReCoDID grant agreement No 825746.
-- Smart Data Analysis and Statistics B.V., a limited company incorporated in the Netherlands and registered at the Dutch Chamber of Commerce under number 863595327.
+- Smart Data Analysis and Statistics B.V., a limited liability corporation registered at the Netherlands Chamber of Commerce under number 863595327.

 ## References